DeanLemans/deanlemans.github.io/content/00-raw/quotes.md

 > "And I sat pondering at the edge of a timeless sea.
 Pondering at what's left of me.
 > Pondering, Is it truly me?"

+> oh woe, those who try to find themselves, do you not release how stupid that is? have you tried seeing in the future? ofc not idiot. you plan for it, you build it, you are your own architect, what architect tries to find the fucking blueprint?? no!, he creates it! you disillusioned man, i hope you learn too see.

 > "Born too late to explore the Earth and Too early to explore the stars."

 > "Truth in lies, lies in truth."